Maffra (Vic.)

 Health performance in Maffra is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Maffra faces significant health challenges, as per AreaSearch's assessment.
+Maffra faces significant health challenges as assessed by AreaSearch.
 Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.

 Private health cover is relatively low at approximately 49% of the total population (~2,950 people), compared to the national average of 55.7%.
-The most common medical conditions in the area are arthritis (affecting 9.8% of residents) and mental health issues (8.8%).
-However, 63.2% of residents declare themselves completely clear of medical ailments, similar to the Rest of Vic's rate of 63.4%.
-The working-age population faces notable health challenges due to elevated chronic condition rates.
-The area has 23.9% of residents aged 65 and over (1,430 people).
-Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.
+The most common medical conditions in the area are arthritis (affecting 9.8% of residents) and mental health issues (8.8%), while 63.2% of residents declare themselves completely clear of medical ailments, similar to the Regional Vic average of 63.4%.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+As of 2021, 24.2% of Maffra's residents are aged 65 and over (1,448 people).
+Health outcomes among seniors present some challenges, broadly in line with national rankings for the general population.

 Frequently Asked Questions - Health